ernie117/PyGuardian/README.md

 # PyGuardian

 Soon-to-be python package for requesting tabulated character information from the Bungie API.
 You'll need a Bungie API key for this, set as environmental variable "BUNGIE_API".
-Until this is a proper package that can be installed with pip, you'll have to place this repo inside a directory and from that directory run the command.
+Until this is a proper package that can be installed with pip, you'll have to run  commands from inside the parent directory.

 Alternatively run ```python -m site --user-site``` which will return a directory.
 Place the pyguardian repo in that directory, then you can run the command from anywhere